 AMP (Accelerated Mobile Pages): Directed at mobile web pages and structured to help mobile users view web pages easier and quicker.

 Async: A browser’s ability to start another task before it has yet completed the previous task.

-Browser: Refers to a software that allows users to enter in information to be provided with information in return by making a request.
+Browser: Refers to software that allows users to enter in information to be provided with information in return by making a request.

 ccTLD: Certain parts of a domain that are specific to a certain country.